 Nvidia RTX 3080 price

-The graphics card has officially gone on sale at most major retailers, though it's selling out fast.
+The graphics card has officially gone on sale at most major retailers, though it's now mostly sold out.
 Check below for the latest availability.

 |Nvidia RTX 3090||Nvidia RTX 3080||Nvidia RTX 3070|

 |Nvidia CUDA Cores||10,496||8,704||5,888|

 |Ports||HDMI 2.1, DisplayPort 1.4a (3x)||HDMI 2.1, DisplayPort 1.4a (3x)||HDMI 2.1, DisplayPort 1.4a (3x)|

 The Nvidia GeForce RTX 3080 packs 30 shader-teraflops (TFLOPS), 58 ray-tracing TFLops and 239 Tensor-TFLOPS.
 You'll also get 10GB of G6X graphics RAM, which Nvidia says is the fastest you'll find in a GPU.

 If that all sounds like a second language to you, know that the RTX 3080 promises to deliver twice the performance as the RTX 2080.
 And if you're upgrading from an older card such as the RTX 980 Ti, you can look forward to performance gains as high as five times as what your current card is outputting.
 The RTX 3080 offers consistent 4K gaming at 60 frames per second, similar to the upcoming PS5 and Xbox Series X consoles.